Spatially Derived Clusters

 2. Weighted mean expression (m0): The average gene expression of neighboring cells, where closer neighbors are weighted more heavily than distant ones.
 This gives each cell a representation of its local micro-environment.

-3. Azimuthal gabor filter (m1): Evaluates the symmetry of gene expression around the bin.
+3. Azimuthal Gabor filter (m1): Evaluates the symmetry of gene expression around the bin.
 This provides a value for whether or not a cell is surrounded by similar cells or at the boundary of a different spatial niche.
 A higher value indicates that the cell is likely at the boundary between different neighborhoods.

 Calculations on BANKSY matrix